We return now to Revelation chapter 18, part three in this look at this chapter, under the title, “Babylon is Fallen.” Revelation chapter 18.

 Now we’re right at the end of this series of chapters on judgment here in chapter 18; only one more to go, and that describes the return of Christ itself.
 We have studied judgment now for months and months and months.
 The powerful imagery of judgment has been given to us through visions and through words from angels, through the things that the apostle John saw and experienced while he was on the Isle of Patmos in exile.

-Some of the details are clear to understand.
-Some of them are very difficult.
-There will always be a sort of mystery, a sort of clouded reality in the prophetic literature about the end and we’ll never be able to understand it as fully as those who experience it, anymore than those who prophesy the coming of Christ could fully understand everything they were prophesying.
+Some of the details are clear to understand; some of them are very difficult.
+There will always be a sort of mystery, a sort of clouded reality in the prophetic literature about the end.
+And we’ll never be able to understand it as fully as those who experience it, anymore than those who prophesied the coming of Christ could fully understand everything they were prophesying.
 In fact, even the prophets, says Peter, looked into what they were prophesying to figure out what time and what person they were speaking about.
 There was a certain vagueness to the Old Testament prophet in even talking about the Messiah which he couldn’t see and experience, and so there’s a certain mystery and a certain vagueness in what we are hearing in this prophecy for the future which we cannot see.
-But though there are things clear and things unclear in terms of details, the main thrust is abundantly clear, there is coming a terrible time of judgment on sinners, on the earth before and at the return of Jesus Christ when He comes to set up His Kingdom in the world.
+But though there are things clear and things unclear in terms of details, the main thrust is abundantly clear: there is coming a terrible time of judgment on sinners, on the earth before and at the return of Jesus Christ when He comes to set up His kingdom in the world.